UK leader hopefuls battle for support as nominations close

 The new leader will be chosen in a two-stage election, in which the 358 Conservative lawmakers reduce the race to two candidates through a series of elimination votes.
 The final pair will be put to a ballot of party members across the country.

-The first round of voting will take place Wednesday, with candidates who fail to get at least 30 votes eliminated.
+The first round of voting was scheduled for Wednesday, with candidates who fail to get at least 30 votes eliminated.
 Further rounds will take place Thursday and, if needed, next week.

 The party aims to complete the parliamentary stage of the election before lawmakers break for the summer on July 21.
-The two final candidates will then spend the summer campaigning around the country.
+The two finalists would spend the rest of the summer campaigning around the country.

 The new leader is due to be announced when the House of Commons returns on Sept.
 5.

-The opposition Labour Party says it will push to hold a no-confidence vote in Johnson in the House of Commons this week.
-But it is unlikely to gain enough Conservative support to pass, as many Tories resist voting with the opposition even against a tarnished leader.

-In the wide-open leadership contest, contenders are striving to set themselves apart from the perceived front-runner Sunak, who already has the backing of more than three dozen lawmakers.
+In the wide-open leadership contest, contenders are striving to set themselves apart from the perceived front-runner, former Treasury secretary Sunak, who already has the backing of more than three dozen lawmakers.

 Many have repudiated the tax increases Sunak introduced to shore up U.K. finances battered by the coronavirus pandemic and Brexit — a 1.25% income-tax rise for millions of workers, and an increase in corporation tax next year from 19% to 25%.
 Most candidates say they will scrap one or both.

+Brexit Opportunities Minister Jacob Rees-Mogg and Culture Secretary Nadine Dorries, both committed Brexit supporters and Johnson allies, threw their support behind Truss as a “stop Sunak” candidate for the party’s right wing.

+“Liz was always opposed to Rishi’s higher taxes.”
+Rees-Mogg said.
+“She’s a proper euroskeptic, she’ll deliver for the voters and she believes in low taxation.”

-Sunak, whose resignation a week ago helped topple Johnson, has cast himself as the candidate of fiscal probity, and warned rivals not to tell the public “comforting fairy tales.”
+Sunak, whose resignation a week ago helped topple Johnson, has cast himself as the candidate of fiscal probity.
+Launching his campaign for Tory leader Tuesday, Sunak said the country needed “honesty and responsibility, not fairytales” to get through tough economic times.

+“It is not credible to promise lots more spending and low taxes,” he said.

+Sunak also called for an end to the personal attacks already flying around in the contest — many of them aimed at him.
+He said he would not “demonize” Johnson, whom he called a “remarkable” politician.

 Follow all of AP’s coverage of Prime Minister Boris Johnson and British politics at https://apnews.com/hub/boris-johnson